TirthGajjar0/Machine-Learning_TuteDude/README.md

-# Machine Learning Course Assignments
+# Machine Learning Course

-This repository contains assignments, practical exercises, and projects completed as part of my Machine Learning learning journey.
+This repository contains assignments, practical exercises, and projects completed as part of my Machine Learning course journey.

 ## Goal
 To build a strong foundation in Machine Learning through hands-on practice and real-world datasets while documenting my learning progress.